 le 1.2.
 So these are our buckets and once the time taken for a request is calculated it is added to the count of all the buckets whose bucket boundaries are higher than the measured value.

 Let's say Request 1 for endpoint “/ping” takes 0.25 s.
 The count values for the buckets will be.

 |0 - 0.7||1|

 |0 - 1.2||1|

 |0 - +Inf||1|

 Note: +Inf bucket is added by default.

-(Since histogram is a cumulative frequency 1 is added to all the buckets which are greater than the value)
+(Since the histogram is a cumulative frequency 1 is added to all the buckets that are greater than the value)

 Request 2 for endpoint “/ping” takes 0.4s The count values for the buckets will be this.

 |0 - 0.3||1|